 Goals of the JWLI Fellows Program:

-*To learn about the important role of nonprofit organizations in American society and how they collaborate with the government to influence societal change.
+- Learn the important role of nonprofit organizations in American society and how they initiate social change.

-*To learn the management skills and fundraising methods necessary to run successful nonprofit organizations.
+- Study the management skills and fundraising methods to run successful nonprofit organizations.

 Biography: Atsuko Toko Fish